nazarii-piontko/nazarii-piontko/README.md

 # Hello, World! 🌍 I'm Nazarii Piontko

-I'm a **Lead Software Engineer** with a penchant for fun and innovative projects.
-While I work professionally at **Future Processing**, my GitHub is a playground where I experiment, learn, and most importantly, have fun!
+I'm a **Lead Software Engineer** and **Solutions Architect** with a penchant for fun and innovative projects.
+My GitHub is a playground where I experiment, learn, and most importantly, have fun!

 ## 🎮 Fun Projects Overview